Tornquist/tornquist.github.io/_posts/2011-03-19-yearbook-live-preview.md

 date: 2011-03-19 08:55:00
 categories: thought
 ---
 Today is my birthday.
-Ironically, I am celebrating by submitting the school yearbook that has been a nightmare of a project for the last six months or so.
-I uploaded some sample spreads on the portfolio page, along with a brief description.
-Check it out:
+I am celebrating by submitting the school yearbook that has been a nightmare of a project for the last six months or so.

-*Note: Post modified from original version due to changes in jekyll setup*
+Check out some sample pages below:

 {% include photos.html
   height="60" id="yearbook-1"